sangHa0411/Llama-Instruction-Tuning/README.md

         ```
         State-sponsored prayer during school hours is prohibited, but voluntary prayer by student groups before school is allowed.
         ```
+      * Metric
+        * EleutherAI/lm-evaluation-harness measure score using Rank accuracy for Multiple Choice Datasets like MMLU and ARC.
+        * This repository measure score using **exact match** between model's generation and label for Multiple Choice Datasets, so model should generate one of 4 choices exactly the same.

 <br>
 <br>